qgustavor/vanilla-balance-text/README.md

 ## Use from a CDN

-*This library don't is not hosted in any CDNs by now.*
+*This library isn't hosted in any CDNs by now.*

 ## Requirements
 BalanceText is designed to run in most common browsers and implemented as a vanilla JS plugin.